docwire/docwire/README.md

 - **Structured Content Extraction**: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.

-- **Preprocessing for Embeddings**: Use DocWire SDK to clean and preprocess text data, ensuring that the input to your embedding models is of high quality and free from noise.
+- **Preprocessing for Embeddings (planned)**: DocWire will provide built-in cleaning and preprocessing utilities to ensure high-quality input for embedding models.
+Current extraction already yields structured text; advanced tokenization/detokenization and output sanitization are under development.

 - **Document Element Extraction**: Extract specific document elements such as paragraphs, headings, and lists, which can then be used to generate embeddings for each element.